Friday, 24 April 2020

 I did nine years of retail.
 The worst, absolute worst, thing about it: customers who thought they were better people than the staff. (@WhenIsBirths)

 The middle-middles and nouveau riches think they can buy into the aristocracy by sending their sons to a prep school in a converted stately home – with “grounds”.
 The Spectator thinks that the monks of Ampleforth and Downside took on aristocratic protective colouring from their Gothic (revival) surroundings.
 The school’s “old grey stones” were a feature of the fictional Greyfriars school, wrote George Orwell.
-(Now that we’re safely all Protestant, we can think of the Catholic past as somehow noble.)
+(Now that we’re all safely Protestant, we can think of the Catholic past as somehow noble.)

 Caro Stow Crat’s grandmother raised cash by sponsoring debutantes and getting them invited to the right parties (so that they could marry someone with a title).
 She offered the same kind of service, discreetly, to newcomers to London, providing the personnel for big parties with lots of delicious food.
 (I once went to such a party in a marquee.
 It was the first time I’d ever seen a decorative cabbage in a flower arrangement, and I was so nervous I couldn’t eat anything.
 It may have been at this do that a friend addressed a French-speaking hostess as “Madame” and got the reply “Pas Madame!
 Princesse!”)